Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Q: Does auto-expiry affect the public verification page?

 A: Yes.
-When auto-expiry flips a certificate to Expired, the verification page immediately shows it as Expired — not Active.
+When auto-expiry flips a credential to Expired, the verification page immediately shows it as Expired — not Active.
 This is the intended behaviour: the verify page reflects the true current status.

 Q: Can I undo an auto-expiry?